openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/netapp-volume-driver.rst

 .. note::

-    With the Juno release of OpenStack, Block Storage has introduced the concept of "storage pools", in which a single Block Storage back end may present one or more logical storage resource pools from which Block Storage will select a storage location when provisioning volumes.
+   With the Juno release of OpenStack, Block Storage has introduced the concept of storage pools, in which a single Block Storage back end may present one or more logical storage resource pools from which Block Storage will select a storage location when provisioning volumes.

-    In releases prior to Juno, the NetApp unified driver contained some "scheduling" logic that determined which NetApp storage container (namely, a FlexVol volume for Data ONTAP, or a dynamic disk pool for E-Series) that a new Block Storage volume would be placed into.
+   In releases prior to Juno, the NetApp unified driver contained some scheduling logic that determined which NetApp storage container (namely, a FlexVol volume for Data ONTAP, or a dynamic disk pool for E-Series) that a new Block Storage volume would be placed into.

    With the introduction of pools, all scheduling logic is performed completely within the Block Storage scheduler, as each NetApp storage container is directly exposed to the Block Storage scheduler as a storage pool.
 Previously, the NetApp unified driver presented an aggregated view to the scheduler and made a final placement decision as to which NetApp storage container the Block Storage volume would be provisioned into.

 NetApp clustered Data ONTAP storage family
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~